-Examples of personal information that the College might have about its members include:
+Examples of personal information that CAP might have about its members include:

 - Personal contact information, including home/email address and telephone number(s).

 - Information originally submitted when applying for membership with CAP, such as written references, criminal record check information, educational history and examination results.